 When these titles are compared to other live services like Fortnite and the recently released Apex Legends, there is a large difference.
 On one end of the spectrum you have a free-to-play, focused experience and on the other end there is supposed to be a premium multi-faceted experience.
 The problem is that the free-to-play tends to follow through with its updates and the premium titles struggle due to their size and ambitions.
 Transparency, as always, is key.

 The criticism leveled at these live services would be lessened if they were marketed as early access, regardless of who is behind their development.
 As these games require lengthy testing periods, especially upon initial release, this would be the perfect time to build with the player.
 Using social media to provide continuous updates ensures the community stays engaged, otherwise you can expect the community numbers to decrease in time.

 It seems asinine that with how far we’ve come in gaming, that studios struggle to maintain transparency.
-Going dark is never a smart tactic, look at Bethesda.
+Going dark is never a smart tactic, go ahead take a look at Bethesda to see how that worked out.
 Admit your faults, stay grounded and always look to improve.
-Follow through and it will build trust.
+Follow through on your promises and it will help build trust.
 The fans are the ones who payed top dollar for what should be premium experience, you should never get outworked by a title that is free-to-play, it’s almost inconceivable.